LibraryCarpentry/lc-sql/episodes/10-extra-challenges.md

 Have a look at the following questions; these questions are written in plain English.
 Can you translate them to *SQL queries* and give a suitable answer?

+Also, if you would like to learn more SQL concepts and try additional challenges, see the [Software Carpentry Databases and SQL](https://swcarpentry.github.io/sql-novice-survey/) lesson.

 > ## Challenge 1
 > How many `articles` are there from each `First_author`?
 Can you make an alias for the number of articles?
 Can you order the results by articles?
 >